-1. What are the average GPA and GRE scores of students admitted to the program?
+1. What are the required GPA and GRE scores for the program?

-Students admitted to the program over the last three years averaged a GPA of 3.4 and GRE scores of 520 on the verbal section and 690 on the quantitative section.
-A GPA of 3.0 on a 4.0 scale and a total GRE score above 1100 is required for a competitive application.
+A GPA of 3.0 on a 4.0 scale and a total GRE score above 290 is required for a competitive application.

 2. What are my chances of being admitted to the program?

 Admission to the Genetics and Biochemistry Program at Clemson is competitive.
 After a thorough review of the applications for a given term, the admissions committee will grant interviews to a select number of well qualified applicants.
 Students not selected for an interview will be placed on hold.
 Occasionally, students placed on hold may be granted an interview and later admitted to the program for the same term.

 3. If I do not qualify for general admission via a teaching assistantship can I be admitted to the program through a research assistantship?

 While the large majority of students matriculating into the program are admitted through the general admission procedure, students not selected for interviews and those interviewed but not admitted may still be admitted to the program.
 Occasionally, faculty within the department will make a research assistantship offer to one of these students (with approval of the graduate admissions committee).
 These research assistantships are made at the discretion of the faculty member funding the assistantship.
 Under no circumstances should you attempt to contact faculty directly concerning assistantships or admission to the program.

 4. I have applied to the program and need to report scores that were unavailable at the time of my application or I have retaken the GRE and need to update my scores.
 Who should I contact?